burtonrj/CytoPy/docs/source/gating.rst

 .. image:: images/gating/root.png

 The transforms arugment is how we want to transform the x and y-axis.
-CytoPy supports all common data transformations for cytometry data (see cytopy.flow.transforms).
+CytoPy supports all common data transformations for cytometry data (see CytoPy.flow.transforms).
 By default a biexponential transformation is applied.

 Creating and applying a gate